msobrinoestevez/DSND_Starbucks_CP/README.md

 The problem that I choose to solve was to build a model that predicts whether a customer will respond to an offer.
 These are the steps taken to achieve this:

 a.
-Exploratory data analysis, data cleaning and data preprocess with portfolio, profile and transaction datasets
+Exploratory data analysis, data cleaning and data preprocess with portfolio, profile and transaction datasets<br>
 b.
-Combine these clean datasets containing relevant features which can be used to train our model
+Combine these clean datasets containing relevant features which can be used to train our model<br>
 c.
-Split data to train and test datasets (and scaling variables), selecting the appropriate performance matrix
+Split data to train and test datasets (and scaling variables), selecting the appropriate performance matrix<br>
 d.
-Calculate features importance given by the best estimator.
+Calculate features importance given by the best estimator.<br>
 e.
-Compute performance of the model using test data, and plot a confusion matrix
+Compute performance of the model using test data, and plot a confusion matrix<br>

 ### 3. Installation<a name="installation"></a>